DigiBP/AS24TeamPulse/README.md

 ## Camunda BPMN To Be Workflow 🏋

-Finally we arrive at the [To Be BPMN Workflow](#ToBe) in Camunda.
+Finally, we arrive at the [To Be BPMN Workflow](#ToBe) in Camunda.
 The start is triggered by the HTTP request from Deepnote, which introduces the model with the invoice parameter from the invoice from the email.
 After receiving the invoice information from the API as JSON objects, the system checks if the client is a customer of our health insurance.
 If the client is in our database, it retrieves the drug information from the drug formulary and checks if the drug exists.
 If any of the checks fail, a rejection message is generated with an LLM giving the healthcare provider an overview of why the invoice cannot be processed.